 Time outdoors makes kids happier, healthier and smarter.

-Our policy framework is informed by key principles that define and inform our approach to state policy focused on youth outdoor engagement.
+Our policy framework is informed by key principles that guide our approach to state policy that increases equitable access to the benefits that accrue to young people from meaningful experiences outdoors.
 High-quality state policy should be:

-- Child-centered and focused on the whole child
+- Child-centered, age-appropriate, and focused on the whole child

 - Locally supported